evanchuamg/Final-Year-Project/README.md

-# Final-Year-Project
+# Final-Year-Project, game of Connect4
 AY2023/24 FYP

-This github consist of the coding project for Connect4 and the pedagogical simulation of basic data structures.

-Topics covered for simulation of Data structure
-- array
-- linked list
-- hash tables
+This Git repository hosts the Connect4 game.